 - You have the right to see your medical records at a time suitable for both you and our staff.
 Once you are discharged, you may request and obtain a copy of your records for a reasonable fee.

 - You have the right to request changes to your protected health information.
-You also have the right to contact our Medical Information Services Department to ask that your information not be given out.
+You also have the right to contact our Health Information Management (HIM) Department to ask that your information not be given out.

 - You have the right to request a list of the disclosures we have made of medical information about you.